 Follow Up Treatment

-All reconstructive surgery is carried out by experienced consultants, under sound medical conditions.
+All reconstructive surgery is carried out by experienced consultants, under safe medical conditions.
 Healing will generally be uneventful, although taking care still makes sense.

 Any pain management issues will be discussed, along with the best way to look after a healing wound.
 Removal of stitches, or replacement of dressings will naturally be organised to suit.

-Longer term follow up may be helpful.
-From ensuring perfect healing, to checking for recurrence, or fresh onset of conditions such as melanoma, or for any information and support you wish.
+Longer term follow up may be helpful to patients.
+From ensuring perfect healing, to checking for recurrence, or fresh onset of other skin conditions.

 Good support is part of effective reconstructive surgery and of all skin cancer treatment.
-By all means get in touch if you wish to discuss any way in which our team can help.
+By all means get in touch to discuss how our team can help.